 Our primary source of liquidity is the ability to obtain funds for our operations through a borrowing relationship with CoBank.
 Our note payable to CoBank is collateralized by a pledge to CoBank of substantially all of our assets.
 Substantially all cash received is applied to the note payable and all cash disbursements are drawn on the note payable.
-The indebtedness is governed by a General Financing Agreement (GFA) which was extended through May 31, 2013 with the merger of AgBank and CoBank on January 1, 2012.
-We expect renewal of the GFA at that time.

-The annual average principal balance of the note payable to CoBank was \$347.4 million in 2012.
-The annual average principal balance of the note payable to AgBank was \$311.3 million in 2011 and \$304.7 million in 2010.
+The indebtedness is governed by a General Financing Agreement (GFA) with CoBank which matures on May 31, 2018.
+The annual average principal balance of the note payable to CoBank was \$382.0 million in 2013 and \$347.4 million in 2012.
+The annual average principal balance of the note payable to AgBank was \$311.3 million in 2011.

-We plan to continue to fund lending operations through the utilization of our borrowing relationship with CoBank, retained earnings from current and prior years and from borrower stock investments.
+We plan to continue to fund lending operations through the utilization of our funding arrangement with CoBank, retained earnings from current and prior years and from borrower stock investments.
 CoBank's primary source of funds is the ability to issue Systemwide Debt Securities to investors through the Federal Farm Credit Bank Funding Corporation.
 This access has traditionally provided a dependable source of competitively priced debt that is critical for supporting our mission of providing credit to agriculture and rural America.
 Although financial markets experienced significant volatility in the last few years, we were able to obtain sufficient funding to meet the needs of our customers.